FedeClaudi/refy/README.md

 >**Note:** the first time you use `refy` it will have to download several files (which you can see [here](https://gin.g-node.org/FedeClaudi/refy/src/master/)) with data it needs to work.
 This should only take a few minuts and it will take up about 3GB of your hard disk space.

-You can use `refy` in three modes:
+You can use `refy` in four modes:
 1. In `query` mode you can find papers relevant for a given input string (e.g. `locomotion mouse brainstem`)
 2. In `suggest` mode you give `refy` a `.bib` [bibtext file](https://en.wikipedia.org/wiki/BibTeX) with metadata about as many publications as you want. `refy` will use this information to find papers relevant across all of your input papers.
 3. In`author` mode you can look for papers from an author
+4. `daily` suggests relevant papers from those released on biorxiv.org in the last 24 hours (see below)

 For **query mode** you will use the command `refy query STRING`, for `suggest` you'd use `refy suggest PATH` and for `author` you'd use `refy author SURNAME`.